-The Council have adopted an Investment Strategy to acquire and hold properties to specifically to produce income to support wider service delivery.
+The Council have adopted an Investment Strategy to acquire and hold properties specifically to produce income to support wider service delivery.
 However there are also a number of historic assets that the Council have acquired that produce income.
-If capital receipts rather than revenue income are considered to be more important than some of the assets that produce lower income levels could be considered for sale.
+If capital receipts rather than revenue income is considered to be more important, it may be appropriate for some of the assets with lower income levels or those that need considerable future investment, to be considered for disposal.
+In such cases the business case will need to clearly identify the benefits of a capital receipt against the loss of income.